 Pediatric Interventional Cardiology

-The Heart Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is an international leader in the development of interventional cardiac catheterization techniques to treat congenital heart disorders.
+The Heart Program at Nicklaus Children's Hospital, is an international leader in the development of interventional cardiac catheterization techniques to treat congenital heart disorders.

-Pediatric Interventional Cardiology to Treat Congenital Heart Disease
+Minimally Invasive Management of Pediatric Congenital Heart Disease

 Video-assisted endoscopic techniques for congenital heart disease were pioneered at The Heart Program.
 Using endoscopic cameras and specially designed instruments, several cardiac abnormalities can now be corrected through small punctures, avoiding large incisions in the patient’s chest.
 This minimally traumatic technique of interventional cardiology results in less post-operative pain, more rapid recovery and enhanced cosmetic results for the patient.

 The following heart defects have been repaired using pediatric interventional cardiology: